codio-content/Linux-File_System_Commands/.guides/content/Project-approach-1600.md

 |||info
 ### A basic web development directory structure?
-In order to provide you a more real approach of the use of the CLI we will create a web project file structure, in other words: _files that can be read by a web browser_.
+In order to provide you a more real approach of the use of the CLI, we will create a web project file structure, in other words: _files that can be read by a web browser_.

 __We are not going to dive into the theory of web-development__ as it is out of the course scope.
 |||